Upright Bass Setup

 playing height.

-4) We set up all of our upright basses with "braided"
+4) We set up all of our upright basses with "braided" steel cable.

-the partials line up in perfect 4th or 5th intervals between the
+up in perfect 4th or 5th intervals between the open string and below

-open string and below the bridge.
-Tricky, but we take the
+the bridge.
+Tricky, but we take the extra time to adjust

 5) No upright bass set up is complete, until the right sound post